Modest market return by ex-bankrupt Japan Airlines

 BIG DEAL

-The airline's IPO was second only this year to social networking giant Facebook Inc's (FB.O) $16 billion offering.
-Its $2.5 billion operating profit in the past business year was top-of-the-class for the industry, and its balance sheet, saddled with $25 billion in debts when it failed in January 2010, has been scrubbed clean.
+JAL's IPO was the world's second-largest this year after social networking giant Facebook Inc's (FB.O) $16 billion offering.
+Its $2.5 billion operating profit in the past business year was the highest in the airline industry.
+Its balance sheet, saddled with $25 billion in debts when it failed in January 2010, has been scrubbed clean.

 The Enterprise Turnaround Initiative Corporation of Japan (ETIC), a state-backed fund that injected 350 billion yen into the carrier, sold its entire 96.5 percent stake in the IPO, generating around a $4 billion profit for national coffers.